 No-code content tools aren’t just being applied to social and entertainment experiences, as the aforementioned immersive learning content authoring tools are shaping how learning content is created for the Metaverse.

 For example, Talespin’s CoPilot Designer puts the power in the hands of learning content creators to design immersive learning experiences.
 Authors have access to features such as a virtual human and environment asset library, learning design templates to jumpstart immersive content creation, drop-and-drag functionality to create conversational sequences that can be voiced using text-to-speech, and the ability to customize the animation of virtual human characters.

-As enterprises seek the ability to create immersive learning content across use cases, and the Metaverse continues to grow in popularity, immersive learning content creation tools will be a key factor in advancing the learning modality.
+As enterprises seek the ability to create immersive learning content across use cases like VR sales training, healthcare training, and leadership training, and the Metaverse continues to grow in popularity, immersive learning content creation tools will be a key factor in advancing the learning modality.

 The ability to deliver feedback, and measure skills development is another key component of immersive learning content.

 Learning modules can be designed to deliver real-time feedback to learners while they complete the module.
 For example, a learner consuming a soft skills training module in VR might receive feedback on their decisions as they engage in a simulated conversation, depending on how the learning content creator chose to author the content.
 This feedback can be scripted by content creators in order to offer tips and suggestions to guide the application of skills, and influence behavioral change.